+{ While the privacy mechanism and some optimization formalisms employed in this work are standard, the problem formulation and analysis that connect privacy, network topology, and formation control performance are not.
+Our contributions therefore lie in making these connections analytically and developing a computational framework to apply them in practice. }

+{ In detail, the main contributions of this paper are as follows: \begin{itemize} \item An analytical characterization of the steady-state formation error under trajectory-level differential privacy as a function of the network topology \item A co-design formulation that jointly selects agent-level privacy parameters and communication weights under steady-state performance constraints \item A tractable solution approach based on a biconvex relaxation and alternate convex search which enables practical computation of co-designed networks. \end{itemize} }

+{The main analytical challenge in this work is to bound the steady-state formation error under trajectory-level differential privacy in a manner that explicitly captures the joint dependence on agent-level privacy parameters and the communication topology.
+This dependence is nonlinear and coupled, and therefore difficult to optimize directly.} {To overcome this difficulty we derive an explicit upper bound on steady-state error that isolates the dependence on privacy parameters and algebraic connectivity.
+The resulting bound is structured so that it can be embedded directly into a co-design optimization problem, enabling principled trade-offs between privacy strength, network connectivity, and formation performance.}

-A preliminary version of this paper appeared in \cite{hawkins2020differentially}.
-This paper adds the co-design framework, closed-form solution to the steady-state formation error covariance, new simulations, and proofs of all results.
-The rest of this paper is organized as follows.
-Section~\ref{sec:background} gives graph theory and differential privacy background.
-Section~\ref{sec:probform} provides formal problem statements and outlines how privacy can be implemented in formation control.
-Section~\ref{sec:closedform} analyzes the performance of the private formation control protocol.
-In Section~\ref{sec:codesign}, we define, analyze, and provide methods to solve the privacy/network co-design problem.
-Next, in Section~\ref{sec:sims} we provide numerical examples of privacy/network co-design, and Section~\ref{sec:conclusions} provides concluding remarks.
+A preliminary version of this work appeared in \cite{hawkins2020differentially}.
+This paper's new contributions are the co-design framework, the steady-state error analysis, new simulations, and proofs of all results.
+The rest of the paper is organized as follows.
+Section~\ref{sec:background} gives background, and Section~\ref{sec:probform} provides problem statements.
+Then Section~\ref{sec:closedform} analyzes private formation control, and Section~\ref{sec:codesign} develops the co-design framework.
+Section~\ref{sec:sims} provides simulations, and Section~\ref{sec:conclusions} concludes.